wp-plugins/smart-countdown-fx/wp-content/plugins/smart-countdown-fx/readme.txt

 Smart Countdown FX widget is responsive.
 Open [Layouts Demo][3] page on different handheld devices or just change your browser window width if you are on a desktop to see “responsive” feature in action.

 More than one countdown can be displayed on the same page, each instance with its individual settings and configuration.

+Events import plugins are supported.
+[Easy Recurring Events][5] is available for download

 For complete list of features [see this page][4]